squid-cloud-samples/todo/frontend/public/tutorial.md

 }
 ```

-2. Upon saving the file, in the output of the locally running backend, a log appers with a format similar to the following:
+2. Upon saving the file, in the output of the locally running backend, a log appears with a format similar to the following:

 ```bash
 Webhook URL for createTodo: https://{appId}-dev-{developerId}.us-east-1.aws.squid.cloud/webhooks/createTodo